About: Social Development and Seniors

 Some of the priorities in this mandate are to:

-- Review and update support programs
+- Review and update social support programs

 - Work with other departments to ensure that Islanders with the greatest needs are being served